eaglebush/WebCSV/index.md

 ## WebCSV and REST

 WebCSV is intended to be used for RESTful applications.
 It can readily be adapted for storing and reading data just like how we use JSON and XML for web services.
-Just like JSON APIs, the transport should be secured (SSL) becase the data is human readable.
+Just like JSON APIs, the transport should be secured (SSL) because the data is human readable.

 ## Structure